Robert Cant

 Robert Bowen Cant (24 July 1915 – 13 July 1997) was a British Labour politician.

-Early life
+Early life and career

-Cant was educated at Middlesbrough High School for Boys and the London School of Economics, and served with the Royal Corps of Signals.
-He became a university lecturer, and wrote American Journey, a study of American high schools.
+Cant was educated at Middlesbrough High School for Boys and the London School of Economics, where he was awarded a BSc in economics.
+During the Second World War he served with the Royal Corps of Signals.
+He became a lecturer in economics at the newly-established University of Keele in 1962, and wrote American Journey, a study of American high schools.

 Political career

-Cant was elected a councillor on Stoke-on-Trent City Council in 1953.
+Cant was elected a councillor on Stoke-on-Trent City Council in 1953, remaining in situ until standing down in 1976.
+He also served on Staffordshire County Council from 1973 to 1993, representing Chell ward.

 He contested Shrewsbury in 1950 and 1951.
 He was Member of Parliament for Stoke-on-Trent Central from 1966 to 1983, preceding Mark Fisher.
+Even after leaving the Commons, Cant continued to hold onto his seat on Staffordshire County Council, and until 1989 he was chairman of the Council's Education Committee.